The Timeless Ingredients of Egyptian Herbalism

 Egyptian herbalism, dating back thousands of years, has left an indelible mark on the practices of modern herbalists and naturopaths.
 From the aromatic corridors of pharaoh's palaces to today's wellness trends, several ingredients have stood the test of time.
+We use food grade ethanol to extract the beneficial properties of many of these ingredients in the modern day.
 This blog will delve into the history of these vital ingredients, their unique properties, and their influence on contemporary herbalism.

 Garlic (Allium sativum)